skibek/Charts/docs/RekrutacjaPytania.md

 -- try-catch-finally
 Try with Resources - for Closeable resources
-Try Catch - in essence, if you have a finally in a try/catch clause, a finally will be executed (after catching the exception before throwing the caught exception out)
+Try Catch - if you have a finally in a try/catch clause, a finally will be executed (after catching the exception before throwing the caught exception out)

 - ZonedDataTime